Skip to content

 INTERNATIONAL BRUSSELERS, RAISE YOUR VOICE AT THE REGIONAL PARLIAMENT!

 1 in 3 people living in Brussels is a citizen of another country, but International Brusselers can’t vote in regional elections.
 In 2023, the Brussels Parliament will welcome a panel of International Brusselers to sit alongside politicians as we debate the challenges you face.
-Let’s bring your ideas to the heart of regional democracy!
+So get involved and bring your ideas to the heart of regional democracy!

 THE MANIFESTO OF THE INTERNATIONAL BRUSSELER

 With Brussels Voice, the international community is speaking up to suggest their own ideas for the future of the Region we all call home.
-Members of the regional Government are personally replying to the proposals in your manifesto within their respective areas of responsibility.
-Read on to explore the proposals, download your full manifesto, or find out what the Members of the regional Government think about your ideas!
+Read on to explore the proposals and download your full manifesto.

 01